EvanHahn/untouched/README.md

 Get pristine copies of built-in objects (like `Array` or `JSON`), even if they've been modified.
 This is generally for library authors who find themselves in monkey-patched browser environments.

 _Currently only made for browsers.
-Feel free to submit a Node patch with the `vm` module!_
+Feel free to submit a patch!_

 To use with Browserify or Webpack: